 Get a degree:

-Most people in the games industry have a degree.
-You can get a degree in any subject to equip you for this role.
-However, a degree related to games could be particularly useful.
-Have a look at ScreenSkills’ list of recommended courses in games.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.
+It’s not necessary to have a degree to become a games producer, but if you want one, a degree in art or interior design would help equip you for a role in the art department.
+If you want a more production-focused course, have a look at ScreenSkills’ list of recommended courses and select one in unscripted TV or search for "TV production".
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the unscripted TV industry.

 Look outside the industry: